 It’s the time of year when everyone pledges to become happier, healthier, and more productive.
 New Year’s resolutions are a great first step to achieving your potential in the upcoming year, but we all know that they’re often easier said than done.

-For 2018, it may help to think about resolutions in a whole new way.
+Maybe it’s time to think about resolutions in a whole new way.

 5 RESOLUTIONS WORTH TRYING